This baby eye color calculator will help predict what color eyes will your baby have.

 Genetics is a fascinating thing.
 Every year, new developments are made in terms of understanding exactly what makes you you, and how your parent’s genetic building blocks combined to create your fabulous self.
-Your eye color is just one of those unique traits, and we are now understanding that predicting your baby’s eye color is much more complex than previously thought.
+Your iris color is just one of those unique traits, and we are now understanding that predicting your baby’s eye color is much more complex than previously thought.

 As many as 15 different genes play a role in determining eye color, making it complicated to accurately predict what color eye’s your baby will have.
-The reality is that almost anything can happen, even in families where it seems straight forward.
+The reality is that almost anything can happen, even in families where it seems straightforward.

 Can You Accurately Predict Your Baby’s Eye Color

-While this baby eye color predictor tool does use genetic probability to make the best guess, actual results may vary.
+Yes and no. While this baby eye color predictor tool does use genetic probability to make the best guess, actual results may vary.
 It’s also important to remember that most babies don’t have their final eye color until about six to nine months old.

 What color eye do you and your partner have, and what color eyes did your babe(s) end up with?
 Let us know in the comments!

 Our Next Reco: Baby Hair Color Predictor